 If you're a queer person at Pride, don't align the bisexual woman holding her husband's hand with the girl from high school who dumped you for a boy because you think she was "just experimenting."
 Yes, it can be tough to move past hurtful memories.
 But Pride is about celebrating, not dragging others or making assumptions.
 Plus, everyone is on their own path and deserves to be seen as requested.
 Affirm people where they're at, and be accountable for yourself.

 6. Embrace Diversity — Even In Consent Practices

 But consider this: consent isn't just about securing permission for every single act you want to perform; it's also about discovering what types of consent people prefer.
-And different queer communities — say cis gay male spaces versus queer women's spaces — have differing cultures of consent, which isn't inherently bad or wrong.
+And different queer communities — say cis gay male spaces versus queer women's spaces — have differing cultures of consent, and paying attention to that is key.

+Some people prefer flirtatious or erotically-charged encounters to unfold organically, so consider asking at the outset of the encounter, "How do you like to practice consent?"
 Celebrating queerness is all about celebrating diversity without judgement — expand that idea to include diversity in types of consent.
-People may have consent preferences you never even imagined!